microsoft/vscode-gradle/README.md

 </details>
 <details><summary>Pin tasks</summary>

 As there could be many tasks in a Gradle project, it can be useful to pin commonly used tasks.
-Pinned tasks will be shown in a seperate view.
+Pinned tasks will be shown under their project item.
 Pin a task by accessing the task context menu (by right-clicking a task).
 You can also pin a task with specific arguments.

 <img src="./images/pin-task.png" width="350" alt="Pin a Gradle Task" />

-To remove a pinned a task, access the task context menu and select `Remove Pinned Task`, or clear all pinned tasks by clicking on the `Clear Pinned Tasks` button in the treeview header.
+To remove a pinned a task, access the task context menu and select `Remove Pinned Task`, or clear all pinned tasks by clicking on the `Clear Pinned Tasks` button in the overflow button of tree view header.

 <img src="./images/remove-pinned-task.png" width="350" alt="Remove a pinned Gradle Task" />

 </details>
 <details><summary>List recent tasks</summary>

-Recently run Gradle tasks are listed in a seperate treeview.
+Recently run Gradle tasks are listed in a separate tree view.
 This can be useful to see a history of tasks and to easily access the associated task terminals.

 The number shown next to the task is the amount of times the task has been run.
 Click on the `Show Terminal` button next to a task to view the most recent terminal for that task.
 Click on the `Close Terminal/s` button to close the terminal/s for that task.